Cubitect/ASMModSuit/README.md

 Python 2.7

 ###Installation
-To install the any of the mods, simply download (or clone) this repository and run the `install.py` script, i.e.:
+To install any of the mods, simply download (or clone) this repository and run the `install.py` script, i.e.:

 `python2 install.py`.